kotsky/ai-dev/README.md

 Own AI/ML algorithms implementation from scratch and its testing.

-The reason I do that: it's simply to pick some cool powerful libs up and code ML model within just a few lines, which helps you to understand the concept.
-In my case, I want to design this concept.
+The reason I do that: it's simply to pick some cool powerful libs up and code ML model within just a few lines, which help you to understand the concept.
+In my case, I want to feel this concept.

 There are:
 - [regression](https://github.com/kotsky/ai-dev/regression): linear, non-linear, multi-variable.